Buying Guides

 The Real Math

 Is $18,000 a good price for what you get?
 Yes.
 Is it a better value than a comparable used gas car?
-Depends on your electricity costs, your commute, and how much you value simplicity in the drivetrain.
+Depends on your electricity costs, your commute, and how much you value drivetrain simplicity.
+Factor in the used EV tax credit if you qualify and that question answers itself pretty quickly.
 Is it a steal that proves the EV economy has cracked some magic formula?
-No. It's just depreciation doing what depreciation always does — printing money for the second buyer and eating lunch for the first one.
+No. It's depreciation doing what depreciation always does, printing money for the second buyer and eating lunch for the first one.

 The interesting question isn't whether used EVs are a bargain.
-It's whether the person buying one at this price point has thought through what happens when the battery warranty shrinks and the technology gap between this 2021 and whatever comes in 2025 gets wider.
+It's whether the person buying one at this price point has thought through the technology gap between a 2021 and a 2025, and checked whether the remaining warranty and tax credit math actually work in their favor.
+If you want context on how the shifting EV tax credit landscape is reshaping the broader market, that background is useful here too.

 The Play

-If you're shopping used EVs in the sub-$20,000 bracket right now, you're in a smart window.
+If you're shopping used EVs in the sub-$20,000 bracket right now, you're in a reasonable window.
 The cars are competent.
-The charging networks are built out.
 The price reflects genuine depreciation, not panic selling.
-And the daily experience of driving one has matured enough that you won't be troubleshooting the fundamentals.
+The daily experience of driving one has matured enough that you won't be troubleshooting the fundamentals.

 The ID.4 at $18,000 is a good car at a fair price.
 That's not exciting.
 That's just the market working.